RedragonKid/Nachos3Dengine/README.md

 # Nachos 3D Engine

-This project is not open source.

-No permission is granted to modify, redistribute, or reuse the code.

-You may, however, report bugs via: https://discord.gg/vkeN3FnvUw   NOTE, DO NOT SPAM AND OR TROLL.
+Report bugs via: https://discord.gg/vkeN3FnvUw   NOTE, DO NOT SPAM AND OR TROLL.